-- DISM Inconsistency – According to some affected users, this issue might occur if there’s a problem with your DISM utility.
+- DISM Inconsistency – According to some affected users, this issue might occur if there’s a problem with your DISM utility or DISM Host Process using High CPU.
 In case some type of system file corruption is affecting the DISM utility, running an SFC scan might allow you to repair it.

 - Software conflict – If the problem occurs after the installation of a new Windows update, after you updated a driver or after you installed a 3rd party program, using System Restore might allow you to return your system to a previous point in time where this problem was not occurring.

 - System file corruption – Under certain circumstances, you might notice this issue is caused by some type of corruption that’s affecting some of your OS files.
 In this case, resetting every Windows component with a procedure like a repair install and clean install might allow you to fix the problem.

 Now that you know every potential culprit, here’s a list of methods that other affected users have successfully used to fix the error 1910 with DISM: